robyfirnandoyusuf/NoSQLInsanity/README.md

 ## Acknowledments

 Since this tool includes some contributions, and I'm not an asshole, I'll publically thank the following users for their supports, helps and resources:
-- Daniel Roo aka BrownieInMotion (DiceGang - Redpwn)
+- Daniel Lu aka BrownieInMotion (DiceGang - Redpwn)
 - Fernanda Darmasaputra (Tim Petir - OurLastNight)
 - Pavel Sorokin (BI.ZONE Security Researcher)
 - and You